arkency/reactjs_koans/README.md

 ## Join our newsletter

-Join our [React.js Kung Fu newsletter](http://eepurl.com/br5PF1) and receive free React.js lessons every know and then.
+Join our [React.js Kung Fu newsletter](http://eepurl.com/br5PF1) and receive free React.js lessons every now and then.

 ## Story of this project